utilyre/barbecue.nvim/README.md

       return ""
     end,

+    ---theme to be used which should be located under `barbecue.theme` module
+    ---`auto` defaults to your current colorscheme
+    ---@type "auto"|string|barbecue.Theme
+    theme = "auto",

     ---whether to replace file icon with the modified symbol when buffer is modified
     ---@type boolean
     show_modified = false,